Statistical inference for multivariate extremes via a geometric approach: Simulation study

 \subsection{Dimension $d=2$}

-For the bivariate case, we perform estimation based on 5000 datapoints simulated from three different dependence structures: (I) logistic distribution with parameter $\gamma=0.4$; (II) Gaussian distribution with $\rho=0.8$; (III) inverted logistic distribution with $\gamma=0.7$.
-In Section~\ref{sec:simstudyextra} of the supplement we show examples of the three datasets, and three sets of interest $B_1 = (10,12) \times (10,12)$, $B_2=(10,12) \times(6,8)$, and $B_3 = (10,12)\times(2,4)$.
+For the bivariate case, we perform estimation based on 5000 datapoints simulated from four different dependence structures: (I) logistic distribution with parameter $\gamma=0.4$; (II) Gaussian distribution with $\rho=0.8$; (III) inverted logistic distribution with $\gamma=0.7$; (IV) logistic distribution with $\gamma=0.8$.
+Distributions~(I) and~(IV) represent moderately strong and weak logistic dependence structures, respectively.
+In Section~\ref{sec:simstudyextra} of the supplement we show examples of the four datasets, and three sets of interest $B_1 = (10,12) \times (10,12)$, $B_2=(10,12) \times(6,8)$, and $B_3 = (10,12)\times(2,4)$.

-In each case we fit model~\eqref{eq:rwgamma} to the data using four different gauge functions: those corresponding to distributions (I)--(III), where the parameter is to be estimated from the data, and the function $g(\bm{x}; \theta) = \max\{(x_1 - x_2)/\theta, (x_2 - x_1)/\theta, (x_1 + x_2)/(2 - \theta)\}$.
-We select the model that yields the lowest value of the Akaike Information Criterion (AIC) for the prediction step, thereby avoiding using knowledge of the true data-generating process.
+In each case we fit model~\eqref{eq:rwgamma} to the data using four different gauge functions: those corresponding to the unique distributions (I)--(III), where the parameter is to be estimated from the data, and the function $g(\bm{x}; \theta) = \max\{(x_1 - x_2)/\theta, (x_2 - x_1)/\theta, (x_1 + x_2)/(2 - \theta)\}$.
+We select the model that yields the lowest value of the Akaike information criterion (AIC) for the prediction step, thereby avoiding using knowledge of the true data-generating process.
 Recall that before fitting model~\eqref{eq:rwgamma}, we need to calculate a high threshold $r_0(w)$.
 In Section~\ref{sec:threshold}, we described using either additive quantile regression or a rolling-windows quantile calculation for this.
 We used both techniques in the simulation study, setting $\tau=0.95$, finding relatively little difference in the performance of the resulting inference, particularly in comparison to differences across extreme-value methodologies.
 Therefore, to keep presentation focused, we detail only the results where $r_0(w)$ was found using the simpler rolling-windows quantile method.
-Although our focus is on extreme probability estimation, we also display (non-)parametric estimates of $G$ in Section~\ref{sec:simstudyextra}.
+Although our focus is on extreme probability estimation, we also display (non-)parametric estimates of $G$, obtained via $\hat{g}(w)$ and $g(w;\widehat{\bm{\theta}})$, in Section~\ref{sec:simstudyextra}.

+For the parametric MRV approach, we employ a similar strategy to our geometric approach.
+After transforming to radial-angular coordinates $\|\bm{X}_P\|$ and $\bm{X}_P/\|\bm{X}_P\|_1$ from Pareto margins, we take all angles for which the corresponding radius exceeds the 0.95 quantile of radii, and fit a parametric form for the density of $H$ via maximum likelihood.
+We choose between five parametric models for $H$ using AIC, where the true logistic density for distributions (I) and (IV) is among the choices.
+Probabilities are estimated using numerical integration over $B$ using the fitted model for angles, combined with Pareto density for radii.